 Intraoperative esophagogastroduodenoscopy (EGD), surgeon-guided enteroscopy, and colonoscopy may be helpful in diagnosing undiagnosed massive GI bleeding.
-Depending on the availability of local resources and the patient's condition, it may sometimes be better to perform subtotal colectomy with distal ileal inspection than to try to achieve these other tests, particularly if the surgeon is not privileged or comfortable with endoscopy.
+Depending on the availability of local resources and the patient's condition, it may sometimes be better to perform subtotal colectomy with distal ileal inspection than to try to jperform these tests, particularly if the surgeon is not privileged or comfortable with endoscopy.

-Patients who are hemodynamically stable should have preoperative localization of the bleeding; patients who are hemodynamically unstable with active bleeding may undergo emergency exploratory laparotomy with intraoperative endoscopy.
+Patients who are hemodynamically stable should have preoperative localization of the bleeding site; patients who are hemodynamically unstable with active bleeding may undergo emergency exploratory laparotomy with intraoperative endoscopy.
 In patients who are hemodynamically stable, once the bleeding site is preoperatively localized, intra-arterial vasopressin is used as a temporizing measure to reduce the bleeding before patients undergo segmental colectomy.
 Using this approach the operative morbidity rate is approximately 8.6%, the mortality rate is around 10%, and the rate of rebleed ranges from 0-14%.

-In patients undergoing emergency laparotomy, every attempt should be made to localize the bleeding intraoperatively, because a segmental colectomy is preferred.
+In patients undergoing emergency laparotomy, every attempt should be made to localize the bleeding intraoperatively, because segmental colectomy is the preferred procedure.
 If the bleeding site is not localized, a subtotal colectomy is performed with an inherent morbidity rate of around 37% and a mortality rate of about 11%-33%.
 In unstable patients, a two-stage procedure is preferred: temporary end ileostomy and delayed ileoproctostomy.
 In a small group of hemodynamically stable patients with minimal medical morbidity, this procedure can be performed as a one-stage procedure with ileoproctostomy.
 In addition, postoperative diarrhea can be a significant problem in elderly patients who undergo subtotal colectomy and ileoproctostomy.